zng-ui/zng/TODO/_current.md

     - Using clone for now, after merge refactor this.

 * `Var::display` like `Path::display`,  for easy formatting.
-* `RcVar::set` and other infallible overrides.
 * Review `VarCapabilities` variant names.
 * Review `Var::actual_var`, can we make it `actual_var(self)` instead of a ref?
     - We use this method in context-vars, so values get cloned a lot.
-* Review `unsafe`, only use when there is no alternative.
 * Review nodes that call `(de)init(ctx)`, are they causing a widget handle collection to grow uncontrolledly?

 * Implement all `todo!` code.